Measure contraction property, curvature exponent and geodesic dimension of sub-Finsler $\ell^p$-Heisenberg groups: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank Luca Rizzi for introducing them to this problem and for the numerous stimulating discussions and comments.
-The authors would also like to thank Enrico Le Donne and his postdocs/PhD students for many helpful discussions, and Peter Lindqvist for valuable comments about the generalised trigonometric functions.
+The authors would also like to thank Andrei Agrachev, Enrico Le Donne and his postdocs/PhD students for many helpful discussions, and Peter Lindqvist as well as Koichi Uchiyama for valuable comments about the generalised trigonometric functions.
+We thank the anonymous reviewers for their careful reading of the manuscript.
+Their comments and suggestions helped improve and clarify this work.

 This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 945655), and the Academy of Finland (grant 322898 ‘Sub-Riemannian Geometry via Metric-geometry and Lie-group theory’).
 The second author is also supported by the Japan Society for the Promotion of Science (JSPS) KAKENHI.